dansimau/node-proxy/README.md

 ## About

 node-proxy is a reverse caching web proxy that is designed to speed up slow web applications.
-It does this by serving out stale pages to clients while the object is refreshed in the background.
+It does this by serving out stale pages to clients while the object is refreshed from the origin server in the background.

 ## Features

  * Disk/memory caching
  * Asychronous background refresh (clients are always served from cache)
- * Access logging
+ * Access log

 ## Limitations